staeco/vandelay/README.md

   - startPage - Optional `Number`, defaults to 0
   - limit - Required `Number`
 - setup - Optional `Function` or `String`
   - Asynchronous function, runs once before the request starts for each source.
-Receives `source` as an argument.
+Receives `source` and `meta` as arguments.
+    - First argument is the source object being set up.
+    - Second arguments is a meta information argument, that contains a context key if provided.
   - If it a string, it will compile it and sandbox it using [vm2](https://github.com/patriksimek/vm2).
   - Returns an object that controls request parameters.
 - oauth - Optional `Object`